rafeloken/unity_fsm_basic/README.md

 A Basic Finite State Machine in Unity
 =====================================

 This is demonstrating a way to implement a very basic finite state machine in Unity®.
+For a complete run down of the code check out [my blog](http://www.dannyb.me/posts/2014/01/unity_fsm_basic/)!

 ### How to open and run ###